edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 ## Opportunities at OWID

-Even though our team is growing, we still rarely open new positions.
+Even though our team has grown a lot, we still rarely open new positions.
 When we do so, you'll be able to find them on [our _Jobs_ page](https://ourworldindata.org/jobs).
 You can also follow us on Twitter ([OWID](https://twitter.com/OurWorldInData/), [myself](https://twitter.com/redouad)) or [LinkedIn](https://www.linkedin.com/in/edouardmathieu/), where we will always advertise new positions.

 ## Other opportunities outside OWID

-If you're looking to work at an organization like OWID, I recommend following the [80,000 Hours job board](https://80000hours.org/job-board/).
+If you're looking to work at an organization similar to OWID, I recommend following the [80,000 Hours job board](https://80000hours.org/job-board/).
 80,000 Hours is a nonprofit that provides [free advice](https://80000hours.org/make-a-difference-with-your-career/) and support to have a greater impact with your career.
-Opportunities listed on the job board are always interesting, and sometimes data-related.
+Opportunities listed on the job board are always interesting, and many of them are related to data and research.